jolynch/website/content/drafts/use_fast_data_algorithms.md

 if you're hashing data for a [`DHT`](https://en.wikipedia.org/wiki/Distributed_hash_table)) you can either use the 128 bit variant or `xxh3`.
-If you only have an old version available that doesn't support the new varieties _two_ `XXH64` runs with different seeds is usually still faster than any other choice.
+If you only have an old version available that doesn't support the new 128 bit variant _two_ `XXH64` runs with different seeds is usually still faster than any other choice.

 ### Untrusted Data Hashes